ARM-software/psa-api/doc/crypto/overview/functionality.rst

     An application can set an overall *maximum ops* value, that limits the *ops* performed within any interruptible function called by that application.
 The current *maximum ops* value can also be queried.
 If the *maximum ops* is not set by an application, interruptible functions will not return until the operation is complete.

     Each interruptible operation also provides a function to report the cumulative number of *ops* used by the operation.
-This value is only reset when the operation object is set up for a new operation, which permits the value to be queried after an operation has finished.
+This value is only reset when the operation is aborted, or when an operation object is set up for a new operation.
+This permits the final value to be queried after an operation has finished successfully.

 Interruptible operations follow a common pattern of use, which is shown in :numref:`fig-interruptible`.